bfad/couchdb-lasso/README.md

-# Impelenting A Lasso Interface for the CouchDB API
+# A Lasso Interface for the CouchDB API

 This library is a set of methods and types designed to facilitate interacting with CouchDB using the Lasso programming language.